Multiscale Training of Convolutional Neural Networks: Multiscale Gradient Estimation

 where $\bfR_h^{2^ih}$ is a linear interpolation operator that takes the signal from mesh size $h$ to mesh size $2^ih$.
 We compute the difference between the gradient of the loss function on each level and compute its norm,

 In our experiments, we add Gaussian noise $\mathcal{N}(\bf0, \bfI)$ scaled by different factors $\sigma$ to the inputs.
 We compute the values of $\delta g$, and report it in \Cref{fig:grad_conv1d}.
 The experiment demonstrates that even for relatively large amounts of noise the difference between the gradients stays rather small.
+This justified using the approach for a wide range of problems. \end{example}

+\Cref{fig:grad_conv1d} also serves as an empirical evaluation of the resolution-induced gradient discrepancy $\Vert g^{h_{j-1}} - g^{h_{j}} \Vert$, which is the key approximation term used in the analysis of \Cref{subsec:efficient_training_with_MEG}.
+The observed decay of this discrepancy with mesh refinement, as well as its stability under noise perturbations, provides direct support for the cross-resolution consistency assumption underlying the error bounds in \Cref{eq:global_error,eq13}.
+While this does not measure the full gradient error $\Vert \hat{g} - \nabla f\Vert$, it verifies precisely the gradient behavior required for the multiscale estimator to be theoretically well-founded.

-This justified using the approach for a wide range of problems. \end{example} The analysis suggests that for smooth signals, standard CNNs can be integrated into Multilevel Monte Carlo methods, which form the basis of our MGE.
+The analysis suggests that for smooth signals, standard CNNs can be integrated into Multilevel Monte Carlo methods, which form the basis of our MGE.
 The example demonstrates that while for noisy signals, the difference between gradients on different mesh sizes may not decrease, it is still small and thus can be used for estimating the gradients.
 We also compute the total wall time (in seconds) for the computation of loss under both the single-scale and MGE frameworks for 512 images from the STL10 dataset in \Cref{tab:table_time_comp}, where we show that MGE takes considerably lower amount of time as compared to the single-scale operations.
 All computations were performed on a CPU with 48 cores, and a total available RAM of 819 GB.
 Note that although in terms of FLOP counts, the computation on a coarser mesh is 4 times more effective, using standard hardware and software (PyTorch) yields more modest gains.
 This however, can be resolved by designing better hardware and software implementations.